 - First Principles Design

-An overwhelming amount of the outdoor equipment on the market today is sub-optimal because the design isn’t the result of reasoning from first principles.
-With tents especially, a designer will start from some pre-existing basic shape and then when shortcomings are identified, they will add on features to remedy that, rather than asking if they should be using that basic shape in the first place.
-The result is tents that are more complex, heavy, expensive and failure prone than need be.
+Most of the outdoor equipment on the market today is sub-optimal because the end result hasn’t been achieved by reasoning from first principles.
+With tents especially, a designer will start from some pre-existing basic shape, and then when shortcomings are identified, they will add on features to remedy that, rather than asking if they should be using that basic shape in the first place.
+The result is tents that are more complex, heavy, and failure-prone than need be.

-A classic example of this is the proliferation of variants off of the classic single pole pyramid design.
-Single pole pyramid tents have a wonderful simplicity to them, but they have several major shortcomings too: limited headroom, unusable area around the low edges, and the pole often interferes in the doorway or living space.
-If a designer is okay with these shortcomings then a single pole pyramid is a nice way to go, but if a designer is not, then they should be asking themselves if this is the proper starting point.
+An excellent example of this is the proliferation of variants off of the classic single pole pyramid design.
+Single pole pyramid tents have an admirable simplicity to them.
+Yet several major shortcomings too: limited headroom, the unusable area around the low edges, and the pole often interferes in the doorway or living space.
+If a designer is okay with these shortcomings in the end product, then a single-pole pyramid is a nice base geometry, but if a designer is not, they should look at other starting points.

-But instead of finding a core shape that is optimal for the desired end result, the ultralight world is filled with tent designs that have piled post-hoc ideas onto the single pole pyramid.
-We see struts and short poles being added at the peak to improve headroom, struts are around the edges to reduce the low walls, mid-panel guyouts to pull out the walls for more volume and the pole is off center or angled to relocate it somewhere less inconvenient.
-All of these strategies work to some extent, but they are also suboptimal because they are complex, heavy and failure prone compared to what is possible.
-The result is tent designs that claim to espouse lightweight minimalism and yet use up to 6 struts, 8 guylines and 12 stakes.
+Yet, instead of finding a base geometry that lends itself optimally to the desired end result, the ultralight world is filled with tent designs with piled post-hoc ideas onto the single-pole pyramid.
+We see struts and short poles being added at the peak to improve headroom, struts around the lower edges, mid-panel guyouts to pull out the walls for more volume, and the poles positioned off-center or angled to relocate it somewhere less inconvenient.
+All of these strategies work to some extent, but they are also suboptimal solutions because they are complicated, heavy, and failure-prone compared to what is possible.
+The result is tent designs that claim to espouse lightweight minimalism and yet use up to 6 struts, 8 guylines, and 12 stakes.

 - Coherent Design

-Marketing departments for gear companies have been claiming for decades that their gear “makes no compromises”.
-Frankly this couldn’t be further from the truth and demonstrates a complete naivety for how gear is designed.
-If you build a backpack with beefy fabrics you’ve compromised on the weight of that item, but if you build it with fragile fabrics you’ve compromised on the durability.
+Marketing departments for gear companies have been claiming for decades that their gear “makes no compromises.”
+Frankly, this couldn’t be further from the truth and demonstrates a naivety for how gear is designed.
+If you build a backpack with beefy fabrics, you’ve compromised on that item being lightweight, but you’ve compromised durability if you make it with fragile fabrics.
 In between is a balance – which is still a compromise.
-Almost every design decision is a compromise.
-A tent that is larger but heavier?
-Or lighter but smaller?
+Almost every design decision is a compromise, so users should be wary of companies that claim they are making none.

-I (Dan) have extensive outdoors experience including thru-hiking the Pacific Crest Trail (2014), hiking the first yo-yo of the Great Divide Trail (2017), setting fastest known times on long routes and completing numerous routes in challenging off-season conditions.
-These experiences inform every attribute of each design.
-Before any product is released, I personally use it in a wide range of conditions.
-That’s not to say I’ll think of every good idea, but you can be assured that our designs are informed by and extensively tested in wide range of conditions.
-That might sound basic, but it’s surprisingly lacking across the industry where many designers never personally use a product before it is released.
+I (Dan) have extensive outdoor experience, including thru-hiking the Pacific Crest Trail (4200km, 2014), hiking the first yo-yo of the Great Divide Trail (2300km, 2017), setting the fastest known times on long routes, packrafting first descents, and completing numerous unique routes in challenging off-season conditions.
+These experiences inform each design.
+Before any product is released, I use it in a wide range of conditions.
+That’s not to say I’ll think of every good idea, but you can be assured that our designs are informed by and extensively tested in a wide range of conditions.
+That might sound basic, but it’s surprisingly lacking across the industry.

-Thus I won’t waste time here telling you how important quality is to me even though I am a complete stickler for it.
-In the mean time, I ask you to look at quality of the designs, the quality of our photos and the quality of the answers that you are reading now, as evidence that quality permeates everything we do.
+Beyond this, I ask you to look at the quality of the designs, the quality of our photos, and even the quality of the answers you are reading now, as evidence that quality permeates everything we do.